Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    **WARNING:** If doing a CSM software upgrade, skip this section to continue with Common Cleanup.

-   > If not doing a CSM software upgrade, this process will update the entries in BSS for the utility storage nodes to use the new `ceph-image`.
+   > If not doing a CSM software upgrade, this process will update the entries in BSS for the utility storage nodes to use the new Ceph image.
    >
-   > 1. Set all utility storage nodes to use newly created ceph-image.
+   > 1. Set all utility storage nodes to use newly created Ceph image.
    >
    >     This will use the CEPHVERSION and CEPHNEW variables defined earlier.
    >